 Ensuring the busy shopping season doesn’t put your data at risk.

-The tips below can help reinforce the identity theft prevention strategy you have in place so you can ensure you keep your information safe during the holidays.
-And remember, if your holiday credit card issues are the result of overcharging rather than ID theft, we can help.
-Call Consolidated Credit today at (855) 782-3054 for a free debt analysis from a certified credit counselor.
+Remember, if your holiday credit card issues are the result of overcharging rather than ID theft, we can help.
+Call Consolidated Credit today at (844) 276-1544 for a free debt analysis from a certified credit counselor.

 Featured Video